ChrisZie/HugoSymphony/content/_index.md

   data: 79%
   bar: 2
   question2: of volunteers feel like they are **grossly** mismanaged by the Organizations they invest their time to volunteer with?
-  answer: Fantastic processes provide you with a guide to managing volunteers while effectively minimizing liability.<br><br>We have developed processes for Organizations and Governments.
-We provide you with a step-by-step roadmap to ensure that our volunteers are managed superbly while removing critical liabilities.
+  answer: Fantastic processes provide you with a guide to managing volunteers while effectively minimizing liability.<br><br>We provide you with a roadmap to ensure that both you and our volunteers are perfectly positioned to get the very most out of the volunteer experience, while ensuring that liabilities are managed completely.
 - name: __MANAGEMENT SOFTWARE__
   icon: images/responsive.svg
   serviceDetailLink: ecotourism